What is ISO 27001:2013 Information Security Management System?

-Its Certification is a standard for the Information Security Management System (ISMS).
-An ISMS is a framework of policies and procedures that includes all legal, physical, and technical controls involved in an organization’s information risk management processes.
+ISO 27001 Certification is an Information Security Management System (ISMS) standard.
+ISO 27001 is a framework of policies and procedures that includes all legal, physical, and technical controls involved in an organization’s information risk management processes.

-It is a framework designed to limit security breaches and minimizing the risk levels against any Cyberattacks.
-ISMS helps all business sectors, be it small, medium, or large, to secure all the information assets.
+It is a framework designed to limit security breaches and minimize risk levels against cyberattacks.
+ISMS helps all business sectors, be it small, medium, or large, secure all information assets.

 The best standard among ISO/IEC 27000 is the family that fulfills all ISMS requirements, including Data Privacy and Cyber Security.